Australia could keep borders shut until late 2022, minister says | News.az

 Australia could keep borders shut until late 2022, minister says

-Australia's borders are likely to remain shut to foreigners until late 2022, the country's trade and tourism minister said Friday, AFP reports.
+Australia's borders are likely to remain shut to foreigners until late 2022, the country's trade and tourism minister said Friday.

 Minister Dan Tehan said a wave of cases on the Indian subcontinent showed Australia's near blanket ban on arrivals was still essential to keep the country COVID-free.